madksev/6.813-water-polo-stats/README.md

 + ~~First-draft of view (Maddie)~~
 + ~~Format Log as table (Parker)~~ <-- Used divs instead
 + View stats in Log
-+ Create dock for viewing bench and holding stat buttons
++ Create dock for viewing bench and holding stat buttons (Mary)
 + Functionality for marking stats
 + Functionality for substitutions
 + ~~Ability to delete stats from log (Parker)~~